How long do users stay on your website before clicking away?

 If you’re wondering how that stacks up against other advertising platforms, the average Facebook click-through rate is about 0.9%.

-It’s that’s still under one percent, so it doesn’t sound like much.
+That’s still under one percent, so it doesn’t sound like much.

 But it’s a 1700% increase in the click-through rate.